LeastAuthority/openitp-good-packaging-proposal/openitp-report.rst

-This approach can work only if, for each platform, the ➾ operation performed by the distributor results in a bytewise-identical binary as the ➾ operation performed by the security auditor.
+This approach can work only if, for each platform, the ➾ operation performed by the distributor results in a bytewise-identical binary to the ➾ operation performed by the security auditor.

 The definition of a "platform" must be clearly stated so that auditors know which fingerprints need to be generated, and users